-Serial echocardiographic studies in acute KD show that CA dilation may be visible early in the illness, but maximal development is usually in the second and third week of the acute illness.2 Those with persistent CA aneurysm, defined as a Z score ≥ 2.5 after 6 weeks (Z score=the internal dimension of the coronary artery expressed as the number of SD units normalised for body surface area) are considered to have suffered long-term arterial damage.
+Serial echocardiographic studies in acute KD show that CA dilation may be visible early in the illness, but maximal development is usually in the second and third week of the acute illness.
+Those with persistent CA aneurysm, defined as a Z score≥2.5 after 6 weeks (Z score=the internal dimension of the coronary artery expressed as the number of SD units normalised for body surface area) are considered to have suffered long-term arterial damage.
+11 requiring revascularisation or acute coronary syndrome.25 Even though the risk of coronary events is lower in those with smaller aneurysms longer-term follow-up is still needed.
+Heart failure and serious arrhythmias may also occur later in life.11

-The risk of thrombotic and stenotic complications is related to aneurysm size.24 Large or giant aneurysms ($\geq 8 \text{ mm}$ in diameter or Z score ≥ 10) are the least likely to undergo resolution, and within 30 years after the initial illness are associated with up to a 50% risk of thrombotic coronary occlusion, progressive stenoses requiring revascularisation or acute coronary syndrome.25 Even though the risk of coronary events is lower in those with smaller aneurysms longer-term follow-up is still needed.
-Heart failure and serious arrhythmias may also occur later in life.11 on
+The risk of thrombotic and stenotic complications is related to aneurysm size.
+24 Large or giant aneurysms (≥ 8 mm in diameter or Z score ≥ 10) are the least likely to undergo resolution, and within 30 years after the initial illness are associated with up to a 50% risk of thrombotic coronary occlusion, progressive stenoses